sravanthireddyaleti/Drowsiness-detection---Hackathon/README.md

 If a person closes his eyes for more than 3 seconds then an alarm goes off.
 Even after the alert if the person is still sleeping then after 10 seconds an sms with location is sent to emergency contacts.

+This project is developed as a part of revolution UC hackathon.

 <video src="IMG_6931.mov"  width="320" height="200" controls preload></video>